gravitl/netmaker-docs/ui-reference.rst

 Create Relay
 -------------

-Check host section on hosts_
+Check host section on hosts_.
+A relay can be created under host settings.

 Edit Node / Node Details
 --------------------------